 - World Health Organization: www.who.int/emergencies/diseases/novel-coronavirus-2019

-As of March 27, 2020, there are no confirmed cases of COVID 19 in Thunder Bay, however some have been confirmed in the Region.
+As of August 2, 2020, the Thunder Bay District Health Unit has reported 98 confirmed cases.
+There are 44 active cases in the district as of August 4.
 The virus can likely also be spread by people who do not show any symptoms, which means it is important to continue to observe sanitation protocol. https://www.tbdhu.com/coviddata#cases

 To Reduce the Risk of Acquiring a Virus